-Premier Halton Hills Gateway Employment Area Urban Design Guidelines (2020) reflect the results of a comprehensive review of the applicable zoning standards in Zoning By-Law 00-138 and the 401 Corridor Integrated Planning Project Design Guidelines (2000).
-The Premier Gateway Employment Area is located between Highway 401 and Steeles Avenue, as well as along the north side of Steeles Avenue; and between the Town of Milton in the vicinity of James Snow Parkway, and the City of Brampton at Winston Churchill Boulevard.
+Halton Hills The Premier Gateway Employment Area Urban Design Guidelines (2023) reflect the results of a comprehensive review of the applicable zoning standards in Zoning By-Law 00-138 and the 401 Corridor Integrated Planning Project Design Guidelines (2000).
+The Premier Gateway Employment Area is located between Highway 401 and Steeles Avenue, as well as along the north side of Steeles Avenue, and between the Town of Milton in the vicinity of James Snow Parkway, and the City of Brampton at Winston Churchill Boulevard.

-The guidelines are applicable to the Phase 1A, 1B and 2A areas.
+The guidelines are applicable to the Phase 1A, 1B, 2A and 2B areas.

 These urban design guidelines support the vision and objectives in the Halton Region Official Plan, and the Halton Hills Official Plan, in particular the policies related to the Premier Gateway Employment Area, as well as the regulations of the Premier Gateway Zoning By-Law.
 The urban design guidelines aim to fulfill the Town's vision and objectives for the Premier Gateway Employment Area, in order to ensure high quality development with a strong visual identity.
-The intent of the guidelines is to establish a planning framework that will help the area thrive as a dynamic, accessible, and economically competitive employment area that reflects high-quality urban design aesthetics and sustainable development practices appropriate for this area.
+The intent of the guidelines is to establish a planning framework that will help the area thrive as a dynamic, accessible, and economically competitive employment area that reflects high-quality urban design aesthetics and sustainable development practices appropriate for this emerging regional Green Economy Innovation and Employment Hub.